UPDATE: Republic of Angola - Legal System and Research

 - Governo Provincial do Zaire

-The Assembleia Nacional (National Assembly) is a unicameral parliament with 220 seats.
+National Assembly: The Assembleia Nacional de Angola (National Assembly) is a unicameral parliament with 220 seats.
 Of this total, 130 are elected from closed lists by proportional representation and the remaining 90 are elected in 18 five-seat constituencies.
 Members are elected to serve four-year terms.
-The last legislative elections were held in August 2012.
+The last legislative elections were held in August 2017.

 The National Assembly is Angola's main legislative body, having the power to approve laws on all matters (except those reserved by the Constitution to the Government) by simple majority (except if otherwise provided in the Constitution).
 Each legislature comprises four legislative sessions of twelve months, starting on 15 October each year.

 National Assembly members, parliamentary groups and the Government hold the power to put forward all draft legislation.
-No entity can however present draft laws that involve an increase in the expenditure or decrease in the state revenue, established in the annual budget.
+However, except for national budget review laws, no bills that involve an increase in the expenditure or decrease in the state revenue established in the annual national budget can be presented during the current financial year.

 The Constitution determines the areas in which only the Assembly can pass legislation (articles 161 and 164) and all other areas in which the Assembly can delegate its legislative powers to the Government (article 165).

-As stated above, also the Government has legislative powers.
-These are directly and specifically set in the Constitution (e.g. article 111(1)(a) or 11(2) may result from delegation by the National Assembly (articles 88(c)), 90 and 91 of the Constitution).
+The Legislative Powers of the Government: The Government also has legislative powers.
+These are directly and specifically set in the Constitution or they may result from delegation by the National Assembly.
+The President promulgates laws approved by the Assembly and signs Government decrees.

-The Constitution devotes an entire section to the country’s court structure (Chapter 4, Title IV, article 174 to article 197).
-The main laws that regulate the judiciary are Law 18/88, Law 20/88 of 31 December and Decree 27/90 of 3 September 1990, which lay down the framework of the Sistema Unificado de Justica (Unified Justice System).
+The Constitution devotes an entire section to the country's court structure (Title IV, Chapter 4, from article 174 to article 197).
+The main laws that regulate the judiciary are Law 18/88, Law 20/88 of 31 December and Decree 27/90 of 3 September 1990, which lay down the framework of the sistema unificado de justica (unified justice system).
+Vital is also the New Law 2/15 dated 2 February that provided the new organization and functioning of the Common Courts and has expressly revoked, at least in theory, Law 18/88.

-The High Council of the Judicial Bench is the supreme body responsible for managing and disciplining the judicial bench.
+The High Council of the Judicial Bench: The High Council of the Judicial Bench is the supreme body responsible for managing and disciplining judges.
 The Council is largely instrumental in the appointment and evaluation of judges.
 More specifically, it is responsible for evaluating the professional ability of judges and taking disciplinary action against them; recommending judges for appointment to the Constitutional Court and the Supreme Court; and ordering investigations, inspections and inquiries into the legal services and putting forward recommendations on how to improve those services.

-The state is obliged in terms of the Constitution to make sure that mechanisms for public defense are available for indigent litigants, with a view to providing legal aid and official legal representation.
-As for justices of the peace, their obligation is to resolve minor social conflicts.
+Public Defense and Justices of the Peace: The state is obliged in terms of the Constitution to make sure that mechanisms for public defense are available for indigent litigants, with a view to providing legal aid and official legal representation.
+As for justices of the peace, their obligation is to resolve minor social conflicts but they haven't been implemented yet.

-This Constitutional Court (Tribunal Constitucional) was established in 2008.
-It is responsible for the administration of justice in legal and constitutional matters, under the terms of the Constitution and the law (article 180 of the Constitution).
+The Constitutional Court: This Constitutional Court (Tribunal Constitucional) was established in 2008.
+It is responsible for the administration of justice in legal and constitutional matters, in terms of the Constitution and the law (article 180 of the Constitution).
 Appointed in 2008 by the President of the Republic, Rui Ferreira is the President of the Constitutional Court.

 The Supreme Court exercises original jurisdiction in a number of matters and appellate jurisdiction in appeals emanating from provincial court decisions in general and municipal court decisions in criminal matters.

-The Supreme Military Court is the highest court within the hierarchy of military courts.
-The President Judge and his or her deputy, the other members of the Supreme Military Court are appointed by the President of the Republic from amongst the military judges.
+The Supreme Military Court: The Supreme Military Court is the highest court within the hierarchy of military courts.
+The Presiding Judge and his or her deputy, the other members of the Supreme Military Court are appointed by the President of the Republic from amongst military judges.

-The Court of Auditors is the supreme body responsible for overseeing the legality of public finances and auditing public accounts submitted to it.
+The Court of Auditors: The Court of Auditors is the supreme body responsible for overseeing the legality of public finances and for auditing public accounts submitted to it.

 The Office of the Attorney General is composed of three essential bodies, namely the Public Prosecutor's Office, the Supreme Judicial Council of the Public Prosecutor's Office, and the Military Prosecutor's Office.
 The Attorney General and his or her deputies are appointed for a five-year term, renewable once, by the President of the Republic on recommendation by the Supreme Judicial Council of the Public Prosecutor's Office.

-The Supreme Judicial Council of the Public Prosecutor’s Office is in charge of the management and regulation of the public prosecutors.
+The Supreme Judicial Council of the Public Prosecutor's Office: The Supreme Judicial Council of the Public Prosecutor's Office is in charge of the management and regulation of public prosecutors.
 The Council assesses, appoints, transfers and promotes public prosecutors.
 Another responsibility of the Council consists in taking disciplinary measures against public prosecutors guilty of misconduct.

 The Council is composed of deputy attorneys general, public prosecutors elected by their peers, members elected by the President of the Republic and those elected by the National Assembly.
 Members of the Council are elected for five-year terms, renewable once.
 The Attorney General presides over the Council.

-The Public Prosecutor’s Office performs the judicial function of the state, and, as such, it is an essential body of the Office of the Attorney General.
-The Prosecutor’s Office is primarily responsible for representing the state before the courts in criminal cases.
-Deputy Attorneys General are in turn responsible for representing the Public Prosecutor’s Office before the Supreme Court, Constitutional Court, Court of Auditors and other high courts.
-The Prosecutor’s Office is required by the Constitution to be accountable and autonomous, dictated by the principles of legality and objectivity.
+The Public Prosecutor's Office: The Public Prosecutor's Office performs the judicial function of the state, and, as such, it is an essential body of the Office of the Attorney General.
+The Prosecutor's Office is primarily responsible for representing the state before the courts in criminal cases.
+Deputy Attorneys General are in turn responsible for representing the Public Prosecutor's Office before the Supreme Court, Constitutional Court, Court of Auditors and other higher courts.
+The Prosecutor's Office is required by the Constitution to be accountable and autonomous, dictated by the principles of legality and objectivity.

-Initially, Angola used both the Commercial and Criminal Code from the 19th century Portugal.
-Just like in Portugal most of the Commercial Code is no longer in force and has been replaced by a number of un-codified/loose acts in corporate and commercial matters.
-(Some can be found in the Ministry of Commerce website) There is a draft Criminal Code expected to be soon approved by the Angolan parliament.
+Initially, Angola used both the Commercial Code and Criminal Code from 19th century Portugal.
+However, just like in Portugal, most of the Commercial Code is no longer in force and has been replaced by a number of un-codified/loose acts in corporate and commercial matters (Some can be found on the Ministry of Commerce website).
+There is a draft Criminal Code expected to be soon approved by the Angolan parliament.

-The only place where one can find cases in print is the Supreme Court or the Bar Association.
-These are not very important in many civil-law legal systems.
-In law school, students do not study cases, just legislation and secondary sources about legislation.
+One of the places where one can easily find cases in print is the Supreme Court or the Bar Association.
+Case law is not particularly important in many civil-law legal systems.
+In law schools, students do not usually study cases, just legislation and secondary sources about legislation.
 Cases are only mentioned occasionally.

-Any draft law that has been definitively rejected cannot be assessed in the same legislative session unless there is a new election of the National Assembly.
-Government decrees resulting from an authorization of the National Assembly can still be scrutinized by the latter for amendments or ratification.
-These Government decrees are automatically ratified in case the National Assembly does not call for changes.
+Any provisional presidential legislative decree that has been definitively rejected cannot be assessed in the same legislative session unless there is a new election of the National Assembly.
+Provisional presidential legislative decrees resulting from an authorization of the National Assembly can still be scrutinized by the latter for amendments or ratification.

-After being signed or ratified, laws and decrees are sent for signature and promulgation by the President, who within 30 days after receiving them can request a full or partial revision of the text by the National Assembly.
-If the National Assembly approves the Act by a two-thirds majority, the President is obliged to promulgate the Act within 15 days.
+After their adoption, laws and decrees are sent for signature and promulgation by the President, who within 30 days after receiving them can request a full or partial reconsideration of the text by the National Assembly.
+If, after reconsideration, the National Assembly approves the law by a two-thirds majority, the President is obliged to promulgate the bill within 15 days.

 After signature and promulgation by the President, all acts are published in Series I of the Official Gazette.
 The types of Acts published are:

-The date of the Acts is the date of publication in the Official Gazette (Diario da Republica de Angola) The Acts can only come into force after that date.
-In case the law does not expressly state a start date it is understood that laws enter into force in Luanda Province four days after publication, in other Provinces 15 days after publication and abroad 30 days after publication.
+The date of the Acts is the date of publication in the Official Gazette (Diario da Republica de Angola) In case the law does not expressly state a start date it is understood that laws enter into force in Luanda Province four days after publication, in other Provinces 15 days after publication and abroad 30 days after publication.

-All Acts published in Series I of the Official Gazette have the following citation format:
+All Acts published in Serie I of the Official Gazette have the following citation format:

 Ordem dos Advogados de Angola